niccokunzmann/first_timer_scraper/README.md

 4. Get all pull-requests
    - Get the first commit
    - Get the author, email
-   - Get the github user issuing this pull-request
+   - Get the GitHub user issuing this pull-request
 5. find first-timer pull-requests

 API